Tamman’s SXSW 2023 Experience

 Conference season is a time of great learning for both the employee and the employer.
-It’s an excellent opportunity to learn, grow, and stay at the cutting edge of a given field.
+It’s an excellent opportunity to grow and stay at the cutting edge of a given field.
 At the same time, a lot goes into making the process a success.
-Conferences require ticket purchases, travel, expense questions, and consistently being “on” from the moment you wear your good shoes to the relief felt from closing an Uber door back to your temporary base of operations.
+From the initial planning stages to the post-conference reflection, there’s a lot involved.
+It’s a mix of excitement, exhaustion, and everything in between.”

 So, what was our goal at SXSW (pronounced South By South West) between this exciting tightrope of learning, networking, and managing our tired feet?
 We wanted to learn if SXSW was for Tamman and our place in the conference as a digital accessibility thought leader.